front-end-intermediate/4-pet-finder/README.md

 This piece of state can serve to

-- store the pet we clicked on and,
+- store the pet we clicked on, and,
 - control whether or not the modal is displayed.

 Note that the Pet component is expecting an onEdit prop that will run when the pet is clicked on.